To practice our music at home, we use a web-based application called Soundtrap.

 - If you want to start again from the beginning, click Stop (square icon) and then Go to Beginning (left-facing arrow with the vertical line icon).
 If you want to skip to a specific section of a song, you can either move the playhead (purple downward arrow at the top) or use the Skip Back or Skip Forward buttons at the bottom.

-- When you are finished rehearsing, click the Exit Studio button in the top right corner.
+- When you are finished rehearsing a particular song, click the Exit button in the top right corner.
 You’ll be taken back to the list of songs we’re working on.
 If a dialog box asks if you want to save changes, click Don’t Save.
 If it asks whether you’re sure you want to leave the page, click Leave Page.
 Never click the Save button at the top of the page or anywhere else.

 If you’re tired of receiving emails from Soundtrap every time another singer works on a project, you can easily disable notifications: